StephenGemin/dotfiles/dot_config/sh_plugins/README.md

 OR ...

-In otherwords, for anything non-powershell
+In otherwords, for anything non-Windows (as far as my use is concerned)